jrc9designstudio/statamic-link-og-data/readme.md

 - Use the data in one of your templates

 ### Data Storage
-The data is stored (and thus not dynamic or real time). `title`, `description`, `author`, and `keywords` if available are stored at the top level.
+The data is stored (and thus not dynamic or real time).
+If `title`, `description`, `author`, and `keywords` are available, they are stored at the top level.
 Open Graph and Twitter cards are stored within `og` and `twitter` fields respectively.
 All available Open Graph and Twitter tags are saved, replacing any addtional `:`'s with `_`'s.

 *Sample:*
 ```